Two Virginia police officers on administrative leave after posting ‘inappropriate’ TikTok videos

 CREWE, Va.
-(WRIC) — Two Virginia police officers are facing termination after posting what the police chief is calling inappropriate videos on the social media platform TikTok.
+(WRIC) — Two police officers in Crewe, Virginia are facing termination after posting what the police chief is calling inappropriate videos on the social media platform TikTok.

+On Monday evening, the Crewe Town Council held a hearing allowing the officers to tell their side of the story.

-Officers Caleb Lafferty and Rondell White are facing termination from the police department, even though they told WRIC they took the “inappropriate” videos down months ago when the previous police chief asked them to.
+Officers Caleb Lafferty and Rondell White are facing termination from the police department, even though they reportedly took the “inappropriate” videos down months ago when the previous police chief asked them to.

 The officers said new Police Chief Alfredo Ferrer implemented a new social media policy and said the videos violated it.